 Risk Level

-The Security Officer [and each Department HIPAA Security Liaison] shall update EPHI inventory for each Department as needed to ensure that the EPHI catalogue is up to date and accurate.
-Each identified EPHI repository will be analyzed for any potential vulnerability to the integrity, confidentiality, and availability of its EPHI.
-The following two-dimensional model will be used to assign a risk level to each EPHI repository.
+The Security Officer [and each Department HIPAA Security Liaison] shall update ePHI inventory for each Department as needed to ensure that the ePHI catalogue is up to date and accurate.
+Each identified ePHI repository will be analyzed for any potential vulnerability to the integrity, confidentiality, and availability of its ePHI.
+The following two-dimensional model will be used to assign a risk level to each ePHI repository.

 High Risk – Repositories with a large number of records accessed by a large numbers of users